corrode/corrode.github.io/content/podcast/s04e07-ksat/index.md

 They use Rust to manage the data flow from hundreds of satellites, ensuring that data is received, processed, and stored efficiently.
 This data is then made available to customers around the world, enabling them to make informed decisions based on real-time satellite data.

+We dive deep into the technical challenges of building reliable, high-performance systems that operate 24/7 to capture and process satellite data.
+Vegard shares insights into why Rust was chosen for these mission-critical systems, how they handle the massive scale of data processing, and the unique reliability requirements when dealing with space-based infrastructure.

+From ground station automation to data pipeline optimization, this conversation explores how modern systems programming languages are enabling the next generation of space technology infrastructure.

 {{ codecrafters() }}

 ## Show Notes